 LICENCE TO OPERATE

-29 No person shall operate a railway except under the authority of a licence issued by the board and held by the railway company that owns the railway.
+No person shall operate a railway except under the authority of a licence issued by the superintendent and held by the railway company that owns the railway.

-30(1) The board may issue a licence to operate a railway to a railway company if the board is satisfied that the railway company meets the criteria for fitness to hold a licence set out in the regulations.
+The superintendent may issue a licence to operate a railway to a railway company if the superintendent is satisfied that the railway company meets the criteria for fitness to hold a licence set out in the regulations.

-30(2.1) The board may amend a licence to add a term stating that the holder is not authorized and required to move specified traffic by rail, if the holder applies for such an amendment and satisfies the board that continuing to require the holder to move that kind of traffic will unreasonably impair the economic viability of the railway.
+The superintendent may amend a licence to add a term stating that the holder is not authorized and required to move specified traffic by rail, if the holder applies for such an amendment and satisfies the superintendent that continuing to require the holder to move that kind of traffic will unreasonably impair the economic viability of the railway.

 APPROVAL OF CONSTRUCTION OR ALTERATION OF RAILWAY LINES

-31 No person shall construct or alter a railway line except under and in accordance with an approval issued by the board.
+No person shall construct or alter a railway line except under and in accordance with an approval issued by the superintendent.

-32 The board may issue an approval to construct or alter a railway line if
+The superintendent may issue an approval to construct or alter a railway line if

-(a) it is satisfied that the proposed construction or alteration is in the public interest; and
+(a) the superintendent is satisfied that the proposed construction or alteration is in the public interest; and

 (b) the location of, and plans and specifications for, the construction or alteration of the railway line comply with this Act and are approved by the minister.